masc-ucsc/docs/docs/pyrope/03-bundle.md

 assert a['0.1']  == 2
 assert a.0.c     == 2
 assert a.0.1     == 2
-assert a[':0:r1'].1    == 2 // indicate position with :num:
-assert a[':0:r1.1']    == 2
-assert a[':0:r1.:1:c'] == 2
 ```

-Ordered and named fields also can use `:position:key` to indicate the position
-and key.
-If either mismatches a compilation error is triggered.

 There is introspection to check for an existing field with the `has` operator.